Reducing Procurement Costs - tips

 Revisiting current existing contracts is a practice that every organization needs to adapt to.
 Any contract that has not been re-evaluated for more than 3 years should offer cost-saving prospects.
 It is a given that some pricing offered when the contract was signed has become uncompetitive and therefore it is necessary to revisit the payment agreements.
 Regularly communicating with your suppliers about changes in purchasing regularity can lead to discounts.
 Market research and changes in the economic environment provides an opportunity to discuss pricing with your suppliers.

 • Do you require the service or product?

 It is important that you ask this question – do we need this product or service.
 Once the questions have been put out in the open, review the actual need of the product or service and its stipulations.
 These services are based on supplier proposals or designed with one supplier or brand in mind.

 • Cut off maverick spending

 Maverick spending refers to the purchase of goods, parts or materials for a project, going outside of the accepted buying channels of the organization.
-If overlooked it can be a huge challenge to your procurement cost-saving initiatives.
+If overlooked it can be a huge challenge to your Procurement Analytics Technologies-saving initiatives.
 Agilus data analytics web-based platform gives a full spend analysis that highlights uncontrolled spending.

 • Strategic procurement planning